 Building a library of microplastics in the Salish Sea

 By Shannon Black Microplastics are found throughout the Salish Sea, but “surprisingly little is known about the sources of these particles,” report Canadian scientists who presented their findings last spring at the Salish Sea Ecosystem Conference in Seattle.
-Now the group, led by Dr. Peter Ross at the Vancouver Aquarium is working to categorize the types of microplastics being found in the world’s oceans with the hope of identifying their origins and stopping the problem at its source.
-The team is using Fourier Transform Infra Red spectrometry (FTIR) to create […]
+Now the group, led by Dr. Peter Ross at the Vancouver Aquarium is working to categorize the […]

 The perils of holiday glitter

 By Jeff Rice, Puget Sound Institute You might want to think twice before adding that extra bit of sparkle this holiday season.
 A growing number of environmental activists and scientists are saying it’s time to hold the glitter.
-PSI Director Joel Baker is quoted this week in The New York Times on the connection between glitter and harmful microplastics.
-Some groups, including most recently a chain of child care centers in Britain, are proposing a ban on the shimmery plastic saying it can be easily consumed, causing unknown health effects.
-But […]
+PSI Director Joel Baker is quoted this week in The New York Times on the connection between glitter […]

 PSI will host a wide variety of sessions and panels at the 2018 Salish Sea Ecosystem Conference